Theragun Before or After Workout – Best Way to Use Theragun; Benefits; Risks Involved; Best Models Available

 - Comes with a 2-year warranty

-Albeit being the most affordable of all, it’s still very handy and portable.
-But this is as bare bones as it can get when pitched against the other three models.
+Besides being the most affordable of all, it’s still very handy and portable.
+But Theragun Mini is as bare bones as they come, especially when you put it side to side with the other three models.
 Even then, there’s still a collection of cool features that make the Mini a perfect fit for beginners and those looking for the right budget option for on-the-go use.

 - An ergonomic multi-grip design